peterppap1/4156-Miniproject-2024-Students-Java/README.md

 be generated and open it to see the tests branch coverage report.

 At this point, it reaches 100% branch coverage.

+citation.txt contains the links and descriptions of all the resources I used during this assignment.